rpatrik96/rpatrik96.github.io/_pages/cv.md

 Education
 ======
-* B.Sc. in Electrical Engineering, Budapest University of Technology and Economics, 2019
+* PhD in Machine Learning, University of Tübingen, 2024 (expected)
-* M.Sc. in Electrical Engineering, Budapest University of Technology and Economics, 2021
+* MSc in Electrical Engineering, Budapest University of Technology and Economics, 2021
-* Ph.D in Machine Learning, University of Tübingen, 2024 (expected)
+* BSc in Electrical Engineering, Budapest University of Technology and Economics, 2019